It takes me a long while to realize that God has no respect for anything I bring Him. All He wants from me is unconditional surrender.

 God I want to give up ________ to you but ____________________ .

 This process took me and Oswald Chambers four years to get through.
-I don’t know if that’s normal, but I am so glad I said yes to Him.
-Some of us go under the water and come up changed.
+I don’t know if that’s normal, but I am so glad I said yes to surrender.
+Some of us go under the water and come up suddenly different.
 Some are later bloomers into the fullness of God’s invitation.
 And we are always growing at our own pace.
 God never rushed me, but He always encouraged me to let go of this as soon as I could.
 As I let go of one thing He would show me another.
 Until He had it all.

 I fully surrendered the ownership of my life to God, including my passions, desires, and projects, to be fully delivered into grace and filled with the Spirit.
 Now, I sit at His feet in worship and listen to the seed of His Word.
 I am taught by His Spirit.
 I hear, accept, and yield fruit!
 That’s the strategy of the Kingdom.
 You can’t bear good fruit until you hear, accept and yield fruit of the life and lips that preach and glorify God.
 You GO because that’s THE project!
 Do you accept the calling of God to become a disciple?
 That’s your decision.
 Only disciple-makers qualify biblically as disciples, themselves (Matthew 28:19).
 Ours is an actively proclaiming faith, not for the sake of conversion but because we overflow with love for God and others.